twann503/Python-Chat-Room/README.md

 Chatroom commands
 --------------
-All commands start with '/' followed by the command
+All commands start with '/' followed by the command <br />
-If command require an argument have a space between command and arugment /u username         - change username
+If command require an argument have a space between command and arugment <br />
+/u username         - change username <br />
-/j roomname         - joing chatroom
+/j roomname         - joing chatroom <br />
-/l roomname         - leave chatroom
+/l roomname         - leave chatroom  <br />
-/c roomname         - create chatroom
+/c roomname         - create chatroom  <br />
-/d roomname         - set chatroom as default room /all                - displays all chatrooms on server /mem                - displays all memeber in your default chatroom /where              - displays chatrooms that user is a memeber of /quit               - disconnects from chat server /(chatroom) message - sends a message to a chatroom /[username] message - sends a private message to a user\n
+/d roomname         - set chatroom as default room  <br />
+/all                - displays all chatrooms on server <br />
+/mem                - displays all memeber in your default chatroom <br />
+/where              - displays chatrooms that user is a memeber of <br />
+/quit               - disconnects from chat server <br />
+/(chatroom) message - sends a message to a chatroom <br />
+/[username] message - sends a private message to a user <br />